Internal Medicine and Family Medicine Tracks

 • US-guided IV access versus IO access (funded).

-• Statistician present at weekly research meetings
+• A statistician is present at weekly research meetings